tjelvar-olsson/tjelvar-olsson.github.io/_drafts/using_cookiecutter_as_a_passive_code_generator.md

 <figure>
   <img src="/images/cookiecutter.jpg" alt="Cookiecutters." />
   <figcaption>
-  Using a cookiecutter tool to generate a templated result.
+  Using a tool to generate a templated result.
   </figcaption>
 </figure>